quantsingularity/.github/profile/README.md

 QuantSingularity’s portfolio includes 21 projects across finance engineering, fintech, AI, data science, and blockchain, plus 6 multi-agent frameworks focused on automation, AML/fraud detection, and risk orchestration.
 Each project includes a dedicated README with examples and demo instructions.

 ## Contribution and collaboration
-QuantSingularity is currently run by a solo founder and engineer.
 Contributions and collaborations are welcome but are reviewed with emphasis on reproducibility, testing, and security.

 To contribute:
 1. Open an issue describing the proposal.